 1 tablespoon butter

-In a large pot, bring 3 quarts of water to a boil and add smoked meat, black pepper, garlic powder, seasoned salt and hot sauce.
+In a large pot, bring 3 quarts of water to a boil.
+Add the ham hock, seasoned salt, black pepper, garlic powder and hot sauce.
 Reduce heat to medium and cook for 1 hour.

-Wash the collard greens thoroughly.
-Remove the stems that run down the center by holding the leaf in your left hand and stripping the leaf down with your right hand.
+While the water is boiling, wash the collard greens thoroughly.
+Remove the stems that run down the center by holding the leaf in one hand and stripping the leaf down with your other hand.
 The tender young leaves in the heart of the collards don't need to be stripped.
-Stack 6 to 8 leaves on top of one another, roll up, and slice into 1/2 to 1-ince thick slices.

 Once all the leaves have been washed and dried, stack 6 to 8 leaves on top of one another, roll them up, and slice into 1/2 to 1-inch thick slices.

 After the water cooks for an hour, put the greens in the pot and add the butter.
 Cook for 45 to 60 minutes, stirring occasionally.
 Taste and adjust the seasoning, if needed.
 If you want, you can remove the ham hock, allow to cool and pick the meat off the bone.
 Add the meat to the collard greens and stir to combine before serving.